Photomedia

 Photomedia Lecturer (Sessional)

 Dr. David Manley is a Sydney based artist and educator.
-He is a lecturer in Photomedia at the National Art School Australia and also works as a Clinical Nurse Consultant in mental health at St Vincentโ€™s Hospital, Darlinghurst.
-He holds a PhD in Fine Arts and an MFA from the University of New South Wales Art and Design.
+He is a lecturer in Photomedia at the National Art School Australia and also works as a Senior Mental Health Clinician at St Vincent’s Hospital, Sydney.
+He holds a PhD in Fine Arts and a Masters of Fine Arts from the University of New South Wales Art and Design.
 His work is concerned with the interplay between architecture, the image and human psychology.
 In 2012 he was a winner of the Head On Portrait Prize and his visual and textural work has been published here in Australia and internationally.
-Some venues that his work has been exhibited in include โ€“ Perth Institute of Contemporary Art, Monash Gallery of Art, The Australian Centre for Photography, Verge Gallery Sydney University, Galerie Pompom, Blackeye Contemporary Photography Space, NSW State Parliament and the Ulsan Cultural Arts Centre, South Korea.
+Some venues that his work has been exhibited in include – Perth Institute of Contemporary Art, Monash Gallery of Art, The Australian Centre for Photography, Verge Gallery Sydney University, Galerie Pompom, Blackeye Contemporary Photography Space, NSW State Parliament, the Ulsan Cultural Arts Centre and the Hongik University Contemporary Art Gallery in Hongdae South Korea.

 Skye Wagner